James Olson 1951 - 2020 - Obituary

-Tea - James Anton Olson "Ole", age 69 of Tea passed away in his home on June 26, 2020 after a hard fought battle against cancer.
+James Anton Olson ""Ole"", age 69 of Tea passed away in his home on June 26, 2020 after a hard fought battle against cancer.

 Grateful for having shared his life are: his wife, Deborah, his children, Kimberly (Josh) Watson, Nicole (Corey) Kasin, Steven Olson; his grandchildren, McCartney Watson and Milo Kasin; brothers, David (Patricia) Olson, Richard (Sandra) Olson; a sister Janet (Kirk) Lardy; nieces and nephews and his ex-wife, Gail (Jack) Duck.